 (a)(b)(c)(d): The facility provided ICE Directive 11062.2 for review which mandates, "All ICE employees shall immediately report to a supervisor or a designated official any knowledge, suspicion, or information regarding an incident of sexual abuse or assault of an individual in ICE custody, retaliation against detainees or staff who reported or participated in an investigation about such an incident, and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation."
-Generalize training for all ICE staff include, "The requirement to limit reporting of sexual abuse or assault to personnel with a need-to-know in order to make decisions concerning the victim's welfare and for law enforcement or investigative purposes."
-ICE Directive 11062.2 also states, "If alleged victim under the age of 18 or determined, after consultation with the relevant [Office of Principal Legal Advisor] (OPLA) Office of the Chief Counsel (OCC), to be a vulnerable adult under state or local vulnerable persons statute, reporting the allegation to the designated state of local services or local service agency as necessary under applicable mandatory reporting law; and to document his or her efforts taken under this section."
-In addition, the facility provided a memorandum from Acting Deputy Director Lechleiter dated November 8, 2021.
-This memo reiterates the types of misconduct allegations that employees must report to the JIC, OPR, or the DHS OIG and those types of allegations that should be referred to local management.
-During the onsite audit the Auditor observed DHS OIG posters in the intake and processing areas and in the holding cells.
-Interviews with five G4S staff and two ICE staff confirmed that any knowledge, suspicion or information of an allegation, retaliation against a detainee or staff or staff misconduct of responsibilities would be reported immediately to a supervisor.
+Generalized training for all ICE staff include, "The requirement to limit reporting of sexual abuse or assault to personnel with a need-to-know in order to make decisions concerning the victim's welfare and for law enforcement or investigative purposes."
+ICE Directive 11062.2 also states, "If alleged victim is under the age of 18 or determined, after consultation with the relevant [Office of Principal Legal Advisor] (OPLA) Office of the Chief Counsel (OCC), to be a vulnerable adult under state or local vulnerable persons statute, [the FOD shall report] the allegation to the designated state of local services or local service agency as necessary under applicable mandatory reporting law; and to document his or her efforts taken under this section."
+In addition, the facility provided a memorandum from Acting Deputy Director Lechleitner dated November 8, 2021.
+This memorandum reiterates the types of misconduct allegations that employees must report to the JIC, OPR, or the DHS OIG and those types of allegations that should be referred to local management.
+During the onsite audit the Auditor observed DHS OIG posters in the intake area and in the holding cells.
+Interviews with the SDDO and two ICE staff confirmed that any knowledge, suspicion or information of an allegation, retaliation against a detainee or staff or staff misconduct of responsibilities would be reported immediately to a supervisor.
 Interviews further confirmed staff were knowledgeable about how to utilize the DHS OIG as a reporting resource.
-All seven staff members interviewed confirmed that information related to a sexual abuse report would not be shared unless there was a valid need to know the information related to a sexual abuse report would only be shared when there was a valid need to share the information for safety, treatment, investigation, or security management purposes.
-SFHR does not process juveniles through the facility, but an interview with the SDDO confirmed that should a vulnerable adult allege sexual abuse the appropriate California Social Services Department would be notified.
+Staff further stated that information related to a sexual abuse report would not be shared unless there was a valid need to know the information and would only be shared for safety, treatment, investigation, or security management purposes.
+YHR does not process juveniles through the facility, but an interview with the SDDO confirmed that should a vulnerable adult allege sexual abuse the appropriate Arizona Social Services Department would be notified.